mattdy/nagios-bitcoin/README.md

 # nagios-bitcoin
 Nagios plugin to monitor bitcoind, to allow escalation of alerts when problems are sensed.
-Can be used on either the BTC or BCH networks as specified.
+Can be used on any Bitcoin variant network.

 ## Requirements
 - A [Nagios](https://www.nagios.org/) installation